-Parent Involvement
+Parent/Guardian Involvement

 - Niagara Children's Centre School is committed to a multidisciplinary, family-centred approach that involves specialist teachers, therapists and other professionals creating opportunities for student success in literacy and mathematics development, augmentative and alternative communication, self-regulation, independence and using technology for learning.
 Niagara Children's Centre School ensures parents/guardians are an integral member of the team in planning and decision making. - Collaboration takes place with the community schools to assist in the planning for students being transferred from Niagara Children's Centre School.
 The principal is responsible for the coordination of the transition process. - Transition to the home school usually happens for September of the new school year.
-Once this decision is made, the home school staff is invited to observe the student in their Niagara Children's Centre School classroom.
-Following this observation, a transition meeting is held to facilitate a smooth transition to the child's receiving school.
+Once this decision is made, the community school staff are invited to observe the student in their Niagara Children's Centre School classroom and a transition meeting is held to facilitate a smooth transition to the child's receiving school.
 Parents/guardians, Niagara Children's Centre School team members and receiving school personnel are present to share information, including the student's portfolio, current IEP, and therapists' school-based recommendations.
-The case manager from Home and Community Care Support Services (HCCSS) is invited to attend if the team is recommending School Health Support Services for the child in the receiving school.
+The Care Coordinator of Ontario Health at Home is invited to attend if the team is recommending School Health Support Services for the child in the receiving school.